devopsengineers/links/README.md

 # links
-This is a currated links from the #link-area channel that people find useful
+This is a list of currated links from the #link-area channel that people find useful